deltachat-bot/pollbot.js/README.md

 nice to have:

 - [ ] support looking at backscroll of fresh messages in the case the bot went down
 - [ ] welcome message on connect, something like 'I am ready to make polls!'
-- [ ] save polls to disk in case bot went down
+- [ ] save current poll and language to disk in case bot went down
 - [ ] add support to pass in a config file for advanced connection options